Democracy and Civil Society:

 The United Nations Democracy Fund

-The United Nations Democracy Fund supports projects that strengthen civil society, promote human rights, and encourage the participation of all groups in democratic processes.
+The United Nations Democracy Fund (UNDEF) supports projects that strengthen the voice of civil society, promote human rights, and encourage the participation of all groups in democratic processes.
 It is the only UN entity that has the word “democracy” in its name; the only UN body with the primary purpose of supporting democracy through empowering civil society; and one of the youngest entities in the UN system.

-Since Secretary-General Kofi A. Annan created UNDEF as a UN General Trust Fund in 2005, it has funded close to 400 projects in some 150 countries.
-Around 70 more projects will be funded by the end of the 2012 cycle, bringing total disbursement to some US$ 125 million.
+Since Secretary-General Kofi A. Annan created UNDEF as a UN General Trust Fund in 2005, it has funded close to 500 projects in some 150 countries.
+In the Seventh Round of Funding, half of the new projects were in the area of rule of law, reflecting this as an increasing UN priority.
 The large majority of funds go to local civil society groups.
-In this way, UNDEF plays a new and unique role, complementing the UN's traditional work with governments to strengthen democratic governance around the world.
+In this way, UNDEF plays a new and unique role, complementing the UN's traditional work with Governments to strengthen democratic governance around the world.
 It targets the demand side of democracy, rather than the supply side.

-UNDEF projects are implemented in developing countries, in societies in transition and in challenging environments.
+UNDEF projects exist in developing countries, in societies in transition and in challenging environments.
 Projects are in six main areas:

 - Community development

 In 2012, UNDEF received over 3,000 project proposals.
-Grants average around US$ 225,000, and applications are subject to a highly rigorous and competitive selection process.
+Grants average around USD 225,000, and applications are subject to a highly rigorous and competitive selection process.
 The Fund depends entirely on voluntary contributions from Member States.
-So far, it has been supported by 40 Governments, who have contributed a cumulative amount of more than 145 million dollars.
+So far, it has been supported by over 40 Governments, who have contributed a cumulative amount of more than 145 million dollars.
 The biggest donors are the United States and India.